 Sailing west, we approach the Flysch, located between the towns of Zumaia, Deba, and Mutriku.
 A unique enclave recognised worldwide that uncovers chapters of history dating back more than 50 million years.
 It stretches along 13 km of spectacular cliffs that will leave you fascinated.
 This environment has been featured in several world-famous films and series.

-Three crossings of Basque coastal villages that we recommend you discover on a sailing boat to enjoy with all five senses and which, accompanied by their gastronomy, will immerse you in the essence and authenticity of these places that you will not forget.
+Six crossings of Basque coastal villages that we recommend you discover on a sailing boat to enjoy with all five senses and which, accompanied by their gastronomy, will immerse you in the essence and authenticity of these places that you will not forget.